AOMediaCodec/av1-mpeg2-ts/index.md

 ## 1. Introduction

-This document specifies how to carry AV1 video elementary streams in the MPEG-2 Transport Stream format It defines the carriage of AV1 in a single PID, assuming buffer model info from the first operating point.
+This document specifies how to carry AV1 video elementary streams in the MPEG-2 Transport Stream format.
+It defines the carriage of AV1 in a single PID, assuming buffer model info from the first operating point.
 It may not be optimal for layered streams or streams with multiple operating points.
 Future versions may incorporate this capability.

 ### Modal verbs terminology